Emma Email Marketing Review

 - Limited integrations

 Emma offers a somewhat atypical experience for an email marketing platform.
 As most Emma email marketing reviews show, users will find not only a product that is easy and pleasant to use but also a service staff that’s eager to guide you through the process.
-This experience comes with some considerations, however, that might make Emma a sub-optimal ESP choice for many businesses.
+This experience comes with some qualifications, however, that might make Emma a sub-optimal email marketing service provider for many businesses.

 Table of Contents